heidiyliu/heidiyliu.github.io/tabs/about.md

 Travel around the world is my main goal.
 After college, I spent a gap year traveling through Europe and Asia, and I hope to see as much of the world as I can.
 The North and South Poles remain on the list.

 Skiing, hiking, biking, and, more recently, skydiving keep that list of adventures growing.
-[Do not Click ♥︎](/creative/adventures)
+[Do not click ♥︎](/creative/adventures)

 </div>